scottscharl/my-first-ruby-program/README.md

-# My First Ruby Program
+# My First Ruby Program: woodford_reserve.rb
 After asking for a yes or no response, the computer displays one of my wife's unpublished poems.
 At the end, I put in an Easter egg for my wife with an additional yes or no question. <span>&#128578;</span>